flurrux/insta-loader/README.md

 - click "load unpacked"

-- pick the "/app" folder from the downloaded repository
+- pick the "dist" folder from the downloaded repository

 ### to use direct download to disk, do additionally: